rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 [motivation]: #motivation

-Currently, tools cross-referencing uses and definitions (such as IDEs) must search inside all function bodies to find potential definitions corresponding to uses within a function.
+Currently, tools cross-referencing uses and definitions (such as IDEs) must either search inside all function bodies to find potential definitions corresponding to uses within a function, or not cross-reference those definitions at all.

 Humans cross-referencing such uses and definitions may find themselves similarly baffled.

-With this change, both humans and tools can limit the scope of their search and avoid looking for definitions inside other functions.
+With this change, both humans and tools can limit the scope of their search and avoid looking for definitions inside other functions, without missing any relevant definitions.

 # Explanation
 [explanation]: #explanation